 I’m lucky, my family believe me.
 Isn’t that shocking?
 That I consider myself lucky because my family believe that the illness I was diagnosed with is real?!
 Many people are not so lucky.
 My friends, the ones who remain in contact, believe me (although there was the odd ‘yuppie flu’ comment when I first told people), the ones who have drifted away, I guess they don’t?
 While I was still working, my employer believed me.
 The government simultaneously believe me and don’t believe me.
 They believed me when I applied for ESA (Employment Support Allowance) in the summer of 2015, but they didn’t believe me a couple of months later when I applied for PIP (Personal Independent Payments), for which I am now re-applying – hopefully they’ll believe me this time.
 Most doctors I’ve encountered haven’t believed me, it took me I think, ten different GP’s before I found my current GP – who is great, and believes me.
 As for consultants, very strangely, the specialists I saw while I still lived in Edinburgh, on the whole did not believe me, but the specialists I’ve seen in the Borders, on the whole, while not particularly knowledgeable, have believed me.
 Note, these are not ME specialists – there’s no such thing, not around here anyway – these are the specialists I’ve seen for individual symptoms (gynaecology, urology, neurology and ENT).
 As for the media, it’s a mixed bag, I have seen a small handful of decently researched, accurate and sympathetic articles in recent months.
 Some articles contain some truth, but also a lot of misinformation, which really just cancels out all of the good stuff.
 Then there are the articles that are downright inaccurate, offensive and full of lies and outdated information.
 I don’t have much interaction with the general public due to being mainly house bound, but I do see their comments on the internet, and that is what this post is mainly about.

 I have seen few illnesses be on the receiving end of so much vitriol, disbelief and mockery as I have ME.
 Every online article about ME will have comments from people who who don’t believe ME is real.
 The internet is full of trolls, I know that, and I know I shouldn’t take notice.
 But it’s hard.
-While I personally do not feel I am defined by my illness, there are far more interesting things about me, ME certainly defines my life and my ability to live it.
+While I don’t feel I am defined solely by my illness, ME is certainly a very important, though unwelcome, aspect of my life.
+In a way, it does define my life and my ability to live it.
 Every single thing I do, every action, every activity, is determined by my ME, I cannot escape it, ever.
 Knowing that there are so many people out there who deny my existence and think it’s an excuse for laziness, it’s beyond hurtful.
 I’m suffering enough, I could do without having to use energy to defend myself.
 If these people were only found in the comments sections on the internet it wouldn’t matter so much.
 But these people are also doctors who don’t take their patients seriously, government workers who decide whether someone they’ve never met is eligible for disability benefits or not, MP’s who won’t stand up for their constituents and demand sufficient funding for biomedical research (my MP said it would be ‘inappropriate’ for him to interfere).
 Having a disabling chronic multi-system neuro-immune illness is bad enough, but because the illness I have is ME, I also have this additional layer of distress to cope with.
 Something that people with other illnesses don’t have.
 I wish I had one of those illnesses.

 I had a conversation with someone on Twitter a few days ago, she has MS but had initially been misdiagnosed with ME for eight years…